JoeNatan30/ConnectingPoints/README.md

 remember that WLASL have additional steps

 ## model installation
- - Mediapipe
+ - **Mediapipe**

- this library is already installed if you follow the "prepare the enviroment" section
+This library is already installed if you did the "prepare the enviroment" section.
+It also be installing by running:
  ```
  pip install mediapipe
  ```
- - Wholepose
+ - **Wholepose**

- in keypointEstimators/models/wholepose
+ go to keypointEstimators/models/wholepose
  Run:
  ```
  sh download_model.sh
  ```
  this will download "wholebody_hrnet_w48_384x384" pretrained model of [Coco-Wholebody github](https://github.com/jin-s13/COCO-WholeBody)

- - OpenPose
+ - **OpenPose**

- in keypointEstimators/models/
+ Go to keypointEstimators/models/

  Run:
  ```